- Sep 09, 2025

 2. 5-Ton Wire Rope Hoist and Trolley Selection

-The lifting system uses a 5-ton electric wire rope hoist, chosen over a chain hoist for its better headroom and durability in heavy, frequent use.
-It is mounted on a motorized trolley that moves smoothly along the girder.
-A variable frequency drive gives operators precise speed control, preventing jerks and improving load positioning while reducing stress on the equipment.
+The lifting mechanism uses a 5-ton electric wire rope hoist, selected for its durability and superior lifting height compared with chain hoists.
+The hoist runs on a motorized trolley that travels along the girder.
+Variable frequency drives control the lifting and trolley movements, allowing smooth acceleration and precise positioning.
+This system minimizes sudden load swings and reduces mechanical stress on crane components.
 The trolley also has anti-rollback protection and mechanical brakes, adding extra safety during sudden stops or power loss.

 3. Controls for the 5-Ton Overhead Crane